How to fix Ads.txt not found Issue when using Cloudflare

 Click on Save and deploy button again

-• On your Cloudflare dashboard, navigate to “Websites,” and then click on the name of your website on the home page.
+• On your Cloudflare dashboard, navigate to Websites, then click on your website’s name on the home page.

 Access your Site container under Websites on cloudflare portal